OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/README.md

 <pre>
  y = (a . x) + b
 </pre>
 This looks like the equation of a straight line, with its directing coefficient and offset.
+You may think of this as the equation of the border between the two categories we need to distinguish.

-#### Neurons at work
+#### Neurons at work, TensorFlow Playground

 ![TensorFlow Playground](./img/tf.playground.png)